Col. Ephram Martin

 One of five deputies from Sussex County who attended the Provincial Congress of New Jersey in 1775, he began his service in the Revolutionary War by raising a regiment of militia in July 1775, which became the 2nd Regiment.
 He was commissioned as a colonel of the 2nd Regiment, Sussex County Militia, in June 1776 and was later appointed as Colonel of the new 4th New Jersey Battalion of the Continental Army in November of 1776.
 He was stationed in Princeton in 1777.
 Records show he likely wintered with troops at Valley Forge in 1778.

 He commanded his regiment during the Battle of Long Island where he was wounded by a musket ball in the breast on April 24, 1776 and, as a result, was mentioned in a letter dated August 26, 1776, from George Washington to the Continental Congress:

 There has been a little skirmishing and irregular firing kept up between their and our advanced guards, in which Colonel Martin of the Jersey levies has received a wound in his breast, which, it is apprehended, will prove mortal;

-Fortunately, the wound did not prove mortal and, after recuperating at the Farmstead, he returned to command his regiment by March 1777 during the Battles of Punk Hill (Amboy) 8 March 1777; and Short Hills 27 June 1771.
+The wound did not prove mortal and, after recuperating at the Farmstead, he returned to command his regiment by March 1777 during the Battles of Punk Hill (Amboy) 8 March 1777; and Short Hills 27 June 1777.